Pneumodermopsis spoeli

-Pneumodermopsis spoeli, also Pneumodermopsis Sp is a species of sea angel, a type of small sea snail of sorts, primarily found in deep, cool oceans.
+Pneumodermopsis spoeli is a species of sea angel, a type of small sea snail of sorts, primarily found in deep, cool oceans.

 Description

 The animal is approximately 2–4 cm in size.
 It composes of translucent 'wings' as well as tentacles inside of its head.
 The bottom part of its body is curled and has a 'veil' of sorts at the rear.
 Juring an RNAextraction, a specimen that was collected had a mesh size of 200 μm.

 Distribution

 In the northern hemisphere, pneudomodermopsis spoeli has been observed in the Mediterranean Sea, as well as northern European seas.
 Very few are known to exist.
 They have been also observed in the southern hemisphere, predominantly in the great barrier reef (Australia).